swapnil2222/golang-reports-module/README.md

  * 2 OR
  * 3

- Expected Output : all reports based on option
+ Expected Output : All reports based on option

  ## How To Run?

- - run server.go file from server folder.
+ - Run server.go file from server folder.
- - hit the api url mentioned on server terminal.
+ - Hit the api url mentioned on server terminal.
- - it will ask to enter user option from (1,2 or 3).
+ - It will ask to enter user option from (1,2 or 3).
- - server will return the response based on option.
+ - Server will return the response based on option.